The ABCs of Smoking Brisket

 Continue to smoke the brisket until its internal temperature reaches 200-204 degrees.
 If it cooks any more, the brisket will start to fall apart.
 You would still be able to use it for shredded brisket, but it would be very difficult to slice and keep intact.

-Resting meat is just as important as the cooking process.
+Resting your smoked brisket is just as important as the cooking process.
 Resting meat, whether it’s brisket or s steak or a chicken breast, allows the juices that are disturbed during the cooking process to reabsorb into the meat.
 If you cut into the meat too soon, it could turn out to be very dry.

 Keep the brisket in the butcher paper and place it in an empty cooler with the lid closed.
 Let it rest for a least 1 hour.
 The bark will continue to solidify and the temperature of the brisket will even out.
 Then you’re ready to eat!